You are key to helping blind and partially sighted people to come to terms with their condition and helping to improve their quality of life.

 The new CVI form is simpler, easier for patients to understand, and easier for staff to complete, and there are no longer separate forms for adults and children.
 The revised CVI form also provides more information where patients can obtain further advice and support.
 The information from the form will be used to examine the causes of sight loss helping to prevent others losing their sight; and can also be used to identify any patterns in certain eye conditions and help with planning services.
 Read the FAQs for professionals.

-This document defines the activities and associated standards for Eye Clinic Liaison Officers and has been updated to replace the first ECLO Framework (and turquoise book) published in 2014.
+This document defines the activities and associated standards for Eye Care Liaison Officers (ECLOs also known as Eye Clinic Liaison Officers) and has been updated to replace the first ECLO Framework (and turquoise book) published in 2014.

 The following good practice guidelines for Eye Clinic Liaison Officers (ECLOs) have been developed to support ECLOs to deliver consistent and good quality support:

 The Royal College of Ophthalmologists and the VISION 2020 UK Dementia and Sight Loss Committee have developed a quality standard to help eye clinics and ophthalmology departments provide high quality care for patients with dementia.

 These referral guidelines have been designed for ECLOs to share with medical professionals, clinical staff, GPs, Optometrists and Nurses (but not clients/service users) to spread the word about who might benefit from a referral to the ECLO service.
 There are A3, A4 and A5 versions, with space for the ECLO to add their contact details.

 The Low Vision Services Assessment Framework is a tool provided by RNIB for assessing the quality of care offered by providers of low vision services.
 This framework was originally commissioned from Cardiff University and partners as part of The Low Vision Service Model Evaluation (LOVSME) project, and has been adapted and streamlined by colleagues at RNIB and Action for Blind People.